This post contains affiliate links & photos. See our full disclosure here.

 I’ve even created a free printable, so you can print off all the ideas, take them with you and craft your very own ornaments!

-Take with you to find supplies, or keep it handy while you order supplies online.
+Take it with you to find supplies, or keep it handy while you order supplies online.
 Then just fill your ornaments, hang and enjoy.
-Make some yourself to give as gifts, or start a new family tradition of making ornaments together each year!
+Make some to give as gifts, or start a new family tradition of making ornaments together each year!
 Just use the form below to get your cheat sheet sent to your inbox!

 Great tutorial!
 Just ran into a lady at the store who shared about how important it is to create with our children/grandchildren.
 She was beginning a yearly “tradition” of making a craft with her eight grandchildren.
 Oh the fun they will surely have!